LouisBrunner/valgrind-macos/nightly/README.txt

 running they will not be tested.)

-If the two trees are different (i.e. there have been commits in the past 24 hours) it builds ("make"), installs ("make install") and runs the regression tests ("make regtest") in both, and compares the results.
+If the two trees are different (i.e. there have been commits in the past 24 hours, either to the trunk or a branch) it builds ("make"), installs ("make install") and runs the regression tests ("make regtest") in both, and compares the results.
 Note that the "make install" isn't necessary in order to run the tests because the regression tests use the code built (with "make") within the tree, but it's worth doing because it tests that "make install" isn't totally broken.
 After checking both trees, it emails a summary of the results to a recipient.
 All this typically takes something like 30 minutes.

 If the two trees are identical, the tests are not run and no results are emailed.
 This avoids spamming people with uninteresting results emails when